avantrec/soco-cli/README.md

 #### Saving and Loading Aliases

 ```
-sonos --save_aliases <filename>
+sonos --save-aliases <filename>
-sonos --load_aliases <filename>
+sonos --load-aliases <filename>
-sonos --overwrite_aliases <filename>
+sonos --overwrite-aliases <filename>
 ```

 Aliases can be exported to, and loaded from, plain text files using the command line options above.
 The command will terminate once the file operation is complete.
-Option `save_aliases` will export the current aliases to the supplied filename; `load_aliases` will load a list of aliases and merge them with the current list (overwriting any duplicate alias names); `overwrite_aliases` will overwrite all current aliases with the list from the file.
+Option `save-aliases` will export the current aliases to the supplied filename; `load-aliases` will load a list of aliases and merge them with the current list (overwriting any duplicate alias names); `overwrite-aliases` will overwrite all current aliases with the list from the file.

 The alias file format consists of lines containing `<alias_name> = <alias actions>`, e.g: